Acris/shadowsocks-asuswrt-merlin/README.md

 # Shadowsocks for Asuswrt-Merlin New Gen

 shadowsocks-asuswrt-merlin will install `shadowsocks-libev` and `v2ray-plugin` on your Asuswrt-Merlin New Gen(version 382.xx and higher) based router, tested on NETGEAR R7000 and ASUS RT-AC86U.
-The binary of shadowocks-libev is build on Linux environment with https://gist.github.com/Acris/60abe3f1a17567a7986000745fbe2742.

 For server side set up, you can easily install shadowsocks server and v2ray-plugin with docker by [https://github.com/Acris/docker-shadowsocks-libev](https://github.com/Acris/docker-shadowsocks-libev).

 ## Important notice
-**Due to an automatic upgrade issue, for users whose shadowsocks-asuswrt-merlin version is before 2019/12/14, please uninstall it by `ss-merlin uninstall` and reinstall it again.**
+**Due to an automatic upgrade issue, for users whose shadowsocks-asuswrt-merlin version is before 2020/01/13, please uninstall it by `ss-merlin uninstall` and reinstall it again.**

 ## Getting Started